sdelamo/sergiodelamo.com/posts/presentation-kamal-deployment.md

 If you attend this talk, you will discover what Kamal is, what it offers, and how to deploy fast into production with Docker.

+## Elevator Pitch

+Docker deployments sound good, but for most companies, deploying with Kubernetes is too complex.
+Kamal offers a seamless deployment experience for any kind of application that can be containerized.

+This presentation will show developers another way to deploy.